A fascinating new organizational behavior concept called agile development has helped a Utah tech company nearly triple its output with fewer...

 During the week, your employees spend more waking hours at their job than they do with their family.
 Nobody wants to spend this much time simply punching the clock.
 Give them a sense of purpose by recognizing their contributions.
 When you’re transparent about company goals and how their individual efforts have helped achieve those goals, employees are better able to understand the big picture and feel important, knowing their contributions matter.

 As human beings, we are motivated to work harder when we realize that what we do matters.
 An effective employee recognition program helps communicate this to employees.
-For ideas on how to get your employee recognition program started, please contact our HR experts at HR@stratus.hr.
+For ideas on how to get your employee recognition program started, please contact your certified HR expert.